Do water distillers remove Chlorine & VOCs?

 There are a number of water filter companies around at the moment suggesting that water distillers are inferior because they do not remove Chlorine or Volatile Organic Compounds (VOCs).
 For the record, Megahome Distillers do remove both Chlorine and VOCs, here’s how:

 Volatile Organic Compounds are a bit different.
 There are pretty nasty chemicals: pesticides, fire retardants, solvents.
 See the table below, they actually have a range of boiling points.
 Anything with a boiling point above 100°C will be left behind with all the other nasties in the distiller after distillation.
 Anything with a boiling point below 100°C will go through the distiller and be caught by the activated charcoal filter that your Megahome distilled water has as the final stage of purification.
 VOCs are absorbed by activated charcoal filtration.
-If you test for VOCs in the water produced by your distiller, you will not find any.
+If you test for VOCs in the distilled water produced by your Megahome water distiller, you will not find any.
+This is also why it is important to use the activated charcoal filter sachets you get with your Megahome water distiller and replace them regularly every 28 distillations.

 In summary, Megahome Water Distillers and distillation in general is the gold standard for water purification - more effective than any water filter or reverse osmosis.
 And that is why Megahome distillers are used in laboratories and medical environments for the production of pure water.